Illustration by Erica Fasoli

 Explaining UX to colleagues and stakeholders

-In contrast to primarily social interactions, in work settings there can be more riding on building an understanding of your role as a designer.
-Even for people who have UX designers in their organization or on their team, colleagues may not understand what that means or why it’s important.
-Building mutual trust, understanding, and buy-in for design work is what greases the wheels of projects for success.
+In work settings there may be more riding on building an understanding of your role as a designer.
+Even for people who have UX designers in their organization or on their team, it may be difficult to understand what the term means or why it’s important.
+Building mutual trust, understanding, and buy-in for design work are what greases the wheels of projects for success.
 Designers often need to work collaboratively with subject matter experts and leaders from other departments or practice areas.
 When explaining what design is and what you do, it’s crucial to meet people where they are at, and frame UX design as something that is relevant to them.

-I help people do things more efficiently, create delightful experiences for users and make profits for business.Sori Lee
+I help people do things more efficiently, create delightful experiences for users, and make profits for businessesSori Lee

 Framing design as a way to drive business success can be a useful starting point.
-Ghislaine Guerin, a designer based near Madrid, Spain, talks to colleagues about how “good design makes for valuable products, leading to users that are engaged, happy and more likely to pay.”
-Sori echoes this, explaining to colleagues that “I help people do things more efficiently, create delightful experience for users and make profits for business.”
+Ghislaine Guerin, a designer based near Madrid, Spain, talks to colleagues about how “good design makes for valuable products, leading to users that are engaged, happy, and more likely to pay.”
+Sori echoes this, explaining to colleagues that “I help people do things more efficiently, create delightful experiences for users, and make profits for businesses.”

 A word on articulating the value of UX

 It’s one thing to explain what it is you do, and another to convince people of the value of design and UX.
-There has been a lot of attention on this topic over recent years, with conversation around ‘proving’ the ROI (return on investment) of UX, and increased focus on measurement.
+There has been a lot of attention on this topic over recent years, with conversations around “proving” the ROI (return on investment) of UX and increased focus on measurement.
 At the same time, there is a sense that it’s hard to simply convince people of the value.
-Jared Spool has even written an article about this; ‘Why I can’t convince executives to invest in UX (and neither can you).’
+Jared Spool has even written an article about this.

-Finally, at World Interaction Design Day recently, one of my fellow panelists mentioned the Jared Spool $300 million dollar button example as a great one to keep in your back pocket when faced with the value of UX question.
+Finally, at World Interaction Design Day, one of my fellow panelists mentioned the Jared Spool $300 million button example as a great one to keep in your back pocket when faced with the value of UX question.

 A selection of analogies for explaining UX

-When all else fails in explaining UX, try an analogy!
+When all else fails in explaining what a UX designer does, try an analogy!
 They can be a great tool for explaining UX in any context.
-Here’s a collection of some great UX analogies that people shared.
+Here’s a collection of some great UX analogies that people shared:

 - “Good UX is like insurance.
 It’s a sensible investment that increases the likelihood of a) building the right thing, and b) the thing being successful.” – Gus Waller, UX researcher and designer

-- “Users want their needs satisfied, business want their needs satisfied.
+- “Users want their needs satisfied; businesses want their needs satisfied.
 UX lubricates that friction.” – Michael Hodgkin, web UX lead

 As design evolves, so will our explanations

 As Muryani Kasdani, senior user researcher and service designer puts it, “Many people don’t know that design has shifted from the traditional notion of design, meaning ‘the making of stuff’ (e.g. product design is about making products, graphic design is about making posters, etc.) to ‘designing for a purpose’ (e.g. designing for sustainability) and that design methods and approach, such as human-centered design, can be applied in many different contexts/fields.”
-This makes our job of explaining what it is we do for a living challenging.
+This makes it a lot more challenging to explain what UX designers do for a living.

-These shifts can also work in our favour, as design and technology become more visible in popular culture.
-Nate Archer, a user experience researcher and product strategist in Toronto, says that, “Once mobile apps became a thing around 2007, explaining how UX was a role felt way more intuitive to non-designers.
+These shifts can also work in our favor as design and technology become more visible in popular culture.
+Nate Archer, a user experience researcher and product strategist in Toronto, says that “once mobile apps became a thing around 2007, explaining how UX was a role felt way more intuitive to non-designers.
 This felt like a watershed moment when people understood that the design of an app varied from one to another.”

-Either way, the keys to talking about your work are understanding the context of the conversation, doing your best to know your audience and meet them where they are at, and showing rather than telling the value of design.
+Either way, the keys to talking about your work are understanding the context of the conversation, doing your best to know your audience and meet them where they are, and showing rather than telling the value of design.
 Try using these principles and you’ll be well on your way.